Du9L/wordpress-plugin-xiaodu-jsdelivr/xiaodu-jsdelivr/readme.txt

 == Changelog ==

+= 1.2 =
+* Record failed paths during scans to avoid unnecessary attempts in future scans
+* Show scan result and failed paths on options page
+* Add an option to randomize scan order

 = 1.1 =
 * Provide an options page with status display and two new options
 * Better scan timeout handling